 For some more specific details about the data consumption of certain activities, check out our data usage infographic.
 While designed to help mobile broadband users, the numbers still apply to home broadband too.

-Many cheap broadband deals have a cap of about 10GB, which is acceptable for a modest amount of online activities, so you won’t need to shy away from file downloads or iPlayer, however there are some which have far lower limits, perhaps as little as 2GB.
-We’d recommend avoiding these however, even with cheap broadband it’s possible to get better value for money.
+Many cheap broadband deals have a cap of around 10-40GB, which is acceptable for a modest amount of online activities, so you won’t need to shy away from file downloads or iPlayer, however there are some which have far lower limits, perhaps as little as 2GB.
+We’d recommend avoiding these because even with cheap broadband it’s possible to get better value for money.

 Luckily many of the more affordable broadband offers now provide unlimited downloads!